 Improving the customer experience is a high priority for one of Europe’s leading airlines.
 Using Plot Projects’ platform, the airline has been able to:

-- Grow the number of flight reviews after passengers have landed
+- Grow the number of flight reviews after passengers have landed, and;

-- To be able to distinguish between the app users that arrive at the airport by air (arrivals) and the ones that arrive by foot, car or other transport to take off (departures)
+- To be able to distinguish the app users that arrive at the airport by car (arrivals) and the ones that arrive by foot, car or other transport to take off (departures);

 - To be able to reach out to app users when they don’t have data roaming.